starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### DLSS (Deep Learning Super Sampling)
 1. Use the latest [Helper](https://github.com/starcitizen-lug/lug-helper/releases) to install a standard (non-staging) LUG-Wine runner.
-There is a memory allocation issue with libcuda + wine-staging and Easy Anti-Cheat makes this prohibitively difficult to overcome.
+(For wine-staging: there is a memory allocation issue with libcuda + wine-staging and Easy Anti-Cheat makes this prohibitively difficult to overcome)
 2. Install winetricks `20250102-next` or newer.
 System winetricks can be updated with `sudo winetricks --self-update`
 3. Install `dxvk` >=2.6.2 and `dxvk_nvapi` >=0.9 into your wine prefix.
 Replace the WINEPREFIX path with your game location and run:
    1. `WINEPREFIX=/home/{user}/Games/StarCitizen winetricks -f dxvk dxvk_nvapi`